btcpayserver/woocommerce-plugin/GUIDE.md

-# Using the BitPay plugin for WooCommerce
+# Using the BTCPay plugin for WooCommerce

 ## Prerequisites